mever-team/FairBench/docs/quickstart.md

 dfnr        -0.500          0.500
 ```

+!!! tips
-:bulb: For fairness reporting that does
+    For fairness reporting that does
-**NOT treat branches independently**,
+    NOT treat branches independently,
-it is recommended to use `fairbench.multireport`.
+    use `fairbench.multireport`.
-This reporting hides original branches, compares
-branches with each other, and performs reductions.
-Refer to the documentation below for more details.